 What do you need to change/adjust with your existing processes?

 The answer is not much!
-There are several areas that you will need to take into consideration when using Chili Piper in your inbound processes, but our tool was very much-so built to be complementary to existing processes rather than causing disruption.
+There are several areas that you will need to take into consideration when using Chili Piper in your inbound processes.
+Still, our tool was built to complement existing processes rather than cause disruption.

 The following sections in this article cover these considerations.